-What is a Directors Pension Scheme?
+What is a Directors Pension?

 The Executive Pension is setup by the limited company for the benefits of the directors and senior (key) employees under a trust, and trustees must be appointed (typically the Employer would act as the trustee).
 It is therefore, also safeguarded and independent of the company’s assets and its future profitability.

 As a company director, you can extract excess profits from the company and turn them into personal wealth by way of the employer (company) making contributions to the Executive Pension plan on your behalf.
 This is one of the most tax efficient ways of providing retirement benefits for One Member Pension Arrangements, that include Company Directors, family members employed in the business, and key employees.